dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 - avoiding crowded places such as concerts, arenas, conferences and festivals
 - limiting contact with people at higher risk like older adults and those in poor health
 - keeping a distance of at least 2 arms lengths (approximately 2 metres) from others, as much as possible
-- keeping a distance of at least 2 arms-length (approximately 2 metres) from others

 ### Hygiene